 Taking ibuprofen (Advil, Motrin) or other anti-inflammatory medicines with your prescription pain medicine may also help.
 Your doctor may also give you aspirin to prevent blood clots.
 Stop taking anti-inflammatory medicines if you take aspirin.
 Follow instructions exactly on how to take your medicines.

 Sutures (stitches) or staples will be removed about 1 to 2 weeks after surgery.

-- Shower until after your follow-up appointment with your doctor.
+- DO NOT shower until after your follow-up appointment with your doctor.
 Your doctor will tell you when you can begin taking showers.
 When you do, let the water run over the incision.
 DO NOT scrub.

-- Soak your wound in the bath tub or a hot tub for at least the first 3 weeks.
+- DO NOT soak your wound in the bath tub or a hot tub for at least the first 3 weeks.